Spin Relaxation Times of Single-Wall Carbon Nanotubes

 It is important to note that given the difficulty in extracting $\alpha$, the $T^{-1/4}$ trend that we are observing can be considered robust.
 We also performed traditional conductance measurements on a similarly prepared sample, and although the conductance clearly showed 3D VRH behavior, we believe that our ESR and four-point probe conductivity measurements are probing different species, since the hopping parameters do not agree and the high-$T$ trends are different.

-Finally, we note that the origin of the ESR signal is from SWCNTs, despite the fact that amorphous carbon, graphite, and other inhomogeneities are present in our sample.
-Unlike graphite, our observed ESR signal has a much lower $g$-factor.
-In addition, the $T$-dependence of the linewidth does not follow an Elliott-Yafet relaxation mechanism, as it does in graphite~\cite{WagonerPR1960}.
-Similarly, we can discount the signal arising from amorphous carbon; in that system, the linewidth variation with $T$ is not consistent with our observations~\cite{DemichelisDRM1994}.

 Although it is clear that the ESR signal arises from nanotubes, its microscopic origin is not certain.
-In a separate paper~\cite{Rice2011}, we advocate that $n$-type defects are essential for the SWCNT ESR.
-We base this conclusion on the observation that ESR signal strongly depends on the presence of molecular oxygen (a $p$-type acceptor), an effect we find to be compatible with a compensation mechanism.
-This hypothesis is fully consistent with the data we present here.
-ESR-active defect states would explain the Curie-law dependence of $\chi_g$, as well as the localized, phonon-assisted hopping of the spins and the motional narrowing of $\Delta H$.
-In addition, our results are similar to those seen in doped semiconductors.
-The wide variety of SWCNT ESR results over the past two decades may be due to the different defect concentrations, which would change both the temperature dependence of the spin susceptibility and $\Delta H (T)$.
-Further work needs to be done to elucidate and clarify this hypothesis.
+Previously, we advocated that $n$-type defects are essential for the SWCNT ESR, a conclusion based on the observation that ESR signal strongly depends on the presence of molecular oxygen (a $p$-type acceptor), which we attribute to a compensation mechanism.\cite{RiceACSNano2012} This hypothesis is consistent with the data we present here.
+Localized spins that couple via the exchange interaction to conduction electrons would show a $T_1^{-1} \propto T$ scaling behavior.
+ESR-active defect states would explain the localized, phonon-assisted hopping of the spins and the motional narrowing of $T_2$; this type of line narrowing was observed in doped semiconductors.
+Furthermore, if we take the spin susceptibility value, $\chi_{\rm g} =1.11\pm0.04\times10^{-7}$~emu-K/g and calculate the number of spins per unit cell, assuming a idealized 1~$\mu$m long, (10,10) nanotube (similar to our average diameter), we find that there are 1.4$\times10^{-4}$ ESR-active spins per unit cell, a substantial deviation from the $\approx$1 spin/unit cell expected for an intrinsic SWCNT response.
+If this ESR-active defect hypothesis is correct, the wide variety of prior SWCNT ESR results may be due to the different defect concentrations, which would change the $T$ dependences of $T_1$, $T_2$, $\alpha$, and $\chi_{\rm g}$.

-In summary, we have performed temperature-dependent ESR measurements on an ensemble of SWCNTs.
-We observe motional narrowing of the ESR linewidth in nanotubes for the first time.
-The spin susceptibility shows a $1/T$-type trend, confirming that the probed spins are localized species.
-An estimate of the spin density gives 0.58 spins per nanotube.
-We observe that the Dysonian asymmetry parameter, $\alpha$, follows a $T^{-\frac{1}{4}}$ trend, which suggests 3D variable range hopping as the spin transport mechanism.
-From the extracted parameters, we estimate the localization length to be $\sim$100~nm with a density of states at the Fermi energy of $\sim10^{19}$~states/eV-cm$^3$.
+In summary, we have performed temperature- and power-dependent ESR on an ensemble of SWCNTs.
+We find $T_1^{-1} \propto T$ from 4 to 100 K, which we interpret as Korringa spin-lattice relaxation.
+Furthermore, we observe that $T_2$ undergoes motional narrowing as $T$ is increased from 3.4 to 300~K. The Dysonian asymmetry parameter, $\alpha$, follows a $T^{-1/4}$ trend at $T \leq 20$~K, which strongly suggests a 3D VRH spin transport at low $T$.
+From the extracted parameters, we estimate the spin localization length to be $\sim$100~nm.
+These results provide significant new insights into spin relaxation dynamics in SWCNTs.